The Best Method: Cloud vs. Physical Storage for Digital Evidence

 Data is Siloed

-Another challenge associated with physical evidence storage is for data to become siloed.
+Another critical challenge of physical evidence storage is that it often leads to data silos.
 When evidence is stored on multiple physical devices or in different locations, it can be difficult to access and manage.
 This can hinder investigations and collaboration among different teams or agencies.

 And the worst part is, it happens more often than you think.
-Just last year, Dallas Police found that they may be violating evidence law after they failed to turn over an estimated 52,000 pieces of digital evidence.
+Just last year, the Dallas Police found that they may have been violating evidence law after failing to turn over an estimated 52,000 pieces of digital evidence.

 This evidence, including body cameras, dashcam recordings, and interview footage, failed to reach prosecutors after it was discovered that they weren't tagged or categorized appropriately.
 Discrepancies like this were only discovered after an internal audit by the department.